ophwug/docs/README.md

 **Symptoms**:

 * The OBD-C cable is known to be good and/or has been recently replaced.
-In other words, the [Bad OBD-C Cable Case](#the-bad-obd-c-cable-case) has been ruled out.
+In other words, [The Bad OBD-C Cable Case](#the-bad-obd-c-cable-case) has been ruled out.
 Please do this first.
 * You get random errors in openpilot such as, but not limited to:
   * "Car Unrecognized"
   * "CAN Bus Error"